Hate Crimes Are Aggressively Prosecuted in Michigan

 Michigan Criminal Attorneys Experienced With Defending Alleged Hate Crimes

-The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are recognized experts in the field of defending people charged with violations of the criminal law.
+The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are recognized experts in defending people charged with violations of criminal law.
 Our attorneys have decades of experience practicing exclusively criminal law.
 If you, or someone you know, face felony or misdemeanor criminal charges, please contact the attorneys at LEWIS & DICKSTEIN, P.L.L.C., and we will find a way to help you.

 We will find a way to help you and, most importantly,